Frequently asked questions about disability accommodations.

 - Physical: such as vision, hearing, loss of a limb, cerebral palsy, mobility

 The Academic Services and Accommodations Advisor works with students, faculty, staff, and administrators to provide or arrange for reasonable accommodations based on disability.
-The Academic Services and Accommodations Advisor also endeavors to assist students in becoming effective self-advocates and to facilitate an inclusive, supportive campus atmosphere that fosters respect and promotes independence.
+The Academic Services and Accommodations Counselor also endeavors to assist students in becoming effective self-advocates and to facilitate an inclusive, supportive campus atmosphere that fosters respect and promotes independence.

-Academic Services and Accommodations Advisor
+Academic Services and Accommodations Counselor

 How are reasonable accommodations determined?

-All students with disabilities are encouraged to work with the Academic Services and Accommodations Advisor to request reasonable accommodations and discuss the various supports available.
+All students with disabilities are encouraged to work with the Academic Services and Accommodations Counselor to request reasonable accommodations and discuss the various supports available.
 However, the disclosure of a disability and a request for accommodations is an individual choice and one that the College can encourage but not require.
 Therefore, students wishing to apply for accommodations for documented disabilities, whether permanent or temporary, must take the lead (even if accommodations were in place at a previous school) in completing the Disability Accommodation Request Form, which is mailed to all students upon acceptance to the College and available at any time online or in the Academic Services office or the office of the Provost and Dean.
 Documentation is required for all requests.
 Students typically submit a psychoeducational evaluation and/or the Documentation of a Disability Form found on page three of the Disability Accommodation Request Form, completed by a licensed professional.
 Requests for accommodations are reviewed and approved on a case-by-case basis.
-Students are expected to work cooperatively with the Academic Services and Accommodations Advisor to determine reasonable and appropriate accommodations.
-The Academic Services and Accommodations Advisor works with students, faculty, and staff to ensure access to approved accommodations and to assess the efficacy of the accommodations provided.
+Students are expected to work cooperatively with the Academic Services and Accommodations Counselor to determine reasonable and appropriate accommodations.
+The Academic Services and Accommodations Counselor works with students, faculty, and staff to ensure access to approved accommodations and to assess the efficacy of the accommodations provided.

 Reasonable accommodations do not negate requirements for successful completion of a program, course, service and/or activity; adherence to College policies and procedures; or adherence to the College’s community and student conduct standards.
 Accommodations are considered unreasonable and would not be approved if they: